Trrn13P/AST4310/Project_3/README.md

 - Copy functions from p3 assignment for plotting line intensity and stokes v
 - Find FWHM in interpolation plot.
 This is much much better than gaussian fit.

+- Plot FWHM for all (x,y) in a grid?

 TO-DO in analysis:
 - Find abnormalities in plots and compare magnetic field ect at these locations.
 - Should we average intensity over all wavelengths to find abnormalities?